 The quickest route to a beautiful smile is fixing crooked teeth.
 Crooked teeth are hard to keep clean, leading to many problems.
 Teeth misalignment may occur naturally, or as a result of not wearing a retainer prescribed by your dentist.

 Additional action is sometimes required to fix these problems.
-American Family Dentistry Mountain Grove (South Knoxville) offers a variety of cosmetic dentistry options to get your smile back on track!
+American Family Dentistry - Mountain Grove offers a variety of cosmetic dentistry options to get your smile back on track!

 Veneers are thin shells directly bonded to the front of the tooth, designed to cover a variety of dental obstructions.
 Veneers tend to last longer than bonding, so consider a veneer if your bonding needs ongoing maintenance.
 Veneers come in a variety of shapes and sizes, so be sure to ask your dentist about which material will benefit you the most: